JSALT2023-FSM/FiniteStateAutomata.jl/README.md

 ## License

-This software is provided under the CeCILL-B license see `~/LICENSE`.
+This software is provided under the CeCILL license see `/LICENSE`.

-## Supporting institution
+## Supporting institutions

 ![logos](/misc/logos.png)